de4liu/bigdata2021/syllabus.md

 ### Getting Help

 Slack is the best way to reach the instructor.
-If you have a technical problem, please attach the scripts, screenshot, error message if any.
+If you have a technical problem, please attach the scripts, screen-shot, error message if any.
 Appointments are also welcome.
 For general technical problems concerning user accounts, hardware, or software, you may contact the  [OIT Help Desk](http://goo.gl/pjMh1K).

 ### Academic Integrity and Scholastic Dishonesty